 3 - Relative Time: lets you see how much time cards have spent in steps relative to others:

 Managing the Settings for Aging Details

-You can change how Aging Details are displayed on your workspace in Project Settings.
+You can change how Aging Details are displayed on your workspace in Workspace Settings.

-NOTE: You must be designated as a staff member or manager in order to have access to and change the Project Settings.
+NOTE: You must be designated as a staff member or manager in order to have access to and change the Workspace Settings.

-First, click the Settings button located at the top of your workspace, and select the the Card Aging section in your general project / workspace settings:
+First, click the Settings icon located at the top of your workspace, and select the the Card Aging section in your general Workspace settings:

 We strongly recommend you choose to always display aging details within your cards by selecting the toggle button:

 Having chosen to display Aging Details on cards, not only will the particulars be displayed within the card detail, but the system will also generate dashes and dots on the front of each card (correlating to the number of days a card has spent in the workspace).